peterhinch/micropython-iot/docs/PB_LINK.md

 |  X12    |  rst    | reset    |  reset |
 |  Y8     |  4      | ack      |  D2 |

-Pyboard pins may be altered at will.
+Pyboard pins may be altered at will (with matching changes to `config.py`).
 The chosen pins enable hard I2C to be used but soft I2C with arbitrary pins also works.
-The `sync` and `ack` wires provide synchronisation and the `reset` line enables the Pyboard to reset the ESP8266 if it crashes and fails to respond.
+The `syn` and `ack` wires provide synchronisation and the `reset` line enables the Pyboard to reset the ESP8266 if it crashes and fails to respond.

 I2C requires the devices to be connected via short links and to share a common ground.
 The `sda` and `scl` lines require pullup resistors.
 The chosen ESP8266